IDMNYU/BlinkingBeeping/schedule.md

 # Week 13 - Monday November 27 & Wednesday November 29
 * presentations
-* machine learning on the ble33
+* machine learning on the ble 33
 * final project one on one meetings

 # Week 14 - Monday December 4 & Wednesday December 6